When Witnesses Defend: A Witness Graph Topological Layer for Adversarial Graph Learning: Experimental Details

 \section{Experimental Details}

 \textbf{Experimental Setup.} All experiments are run on a server with 32 Intel(R) Xeon(R) Silver 4110 CPU @ 2.10GHz processors, 256 GB RAM, and an NVIDIA GPU card with 24GB GPU memory.
 All models are trained on a single GPU.
-The source code is available at~\underline{\url{https://github.com/toggled/WGTL}}.

 \textbf{Datasets.} Following~\citet{nettack,mettack,prognn}, we validate the proposed approach on 6 benchmark datasets: 5 homophilic and 1 heterophilic graph.
 The homophilic graph includes three citation graphs: Citeseer, Cora, and Pubmed, one blog graph: Polblogs, and one large-scale graph from Open-Graph Benchmark (OGB): OGBN-arXiv~\cite{ogbn}.
 As heterophilic graph dataset, we consider Snap-patents~\cite{snap}.
-For each graph, we randomly choose 10\% of nodes for training, 10\% of nodes for validation and the remaining 80\% of nodes for testing.
+For each graph, we randomly choose 10\% of nodes for training, 10\% of nodes for validation, and the remaining 80\% of nodes for testing.
 For each experiment, we report the average accuracy of 10 runs.
 Note that in the Polblogs graph node features are not available.
-Following~\cite{prognn}, we set the attribute matrix to $N \times N$ identity matrix. \tabcolsep{1pt}
+Following~\citet{prognn}, we set the attribute matrix to $N \times N$ identity matrix. \tabcolsep{1pt}